athomasq/athomasq.github.io/categories/investing/angel-criteria.md

 ⚛️ I'm building competence in energy, space, bio, and other **deeptech**, especially where mediated by software and data.
 I welcome pitches in those areas, even though I may not be ready to invest.

-🚀 I like to see genuine **technological or business model innovation**.
+🚀 I like to see genuine **technological innovation**.
 Solving hard problems is a valuable moat.

 *All these criteria are flexible for the right team in the right market with the right approach.
 If in doubt, [pitch me](/pitch-me)!*